aquarius-wing/personal-sync/README.md

 ## Demo

-CalendarSync comes with a companion demo project that showcases its capabilities.
+PersonalSync comes with a companion demo project that showcases its capabilities.
 You can explore the demo to discover the complete feature set, including:

 - Real-time calendar sync visualization
 - Query examples with different filters